LangeJustin/Vorto-Website/content/tutorials/index.md

 }
 ```

-## Connecting a Device with Arduino
+## Connecting a ESP8266 with Arduino
 This tutorial explains how to generate an Arduino sketch for a given Information Model and send the device data via MQTT.

-{{< warning title="Sandbox has limited resources" >}}
-In this tutorial, we are using the Hono/Ditto Sandbox for demonstration purposes.
-Since they have (very) limited resources, we would strongly suggest to use a local instance that fits your needs.
-{{< /warning >}}

 ### Prerequisites
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)